Booking a workshop

-Schools can book a workshop at The Oxfordshire Museum or we can come to you.
+Schools can book a workshop at The Oxfordshire Museum or in school.
 All workshops feature a range of practical, hands-on activities using a wide variety of artefacts and photographs.

 Your workshop leader will run the session and provide all necessary materials.
 A detailed teacher’s pack is available for all sessions.

-To book a visit, contact the Learning and Access team.
+To book a visit, or discuss your options contact us.

 Schools will be invoiced.

 Workshops at The Oxfordshire Museum (available Tuesday, Wednesday, and Thursday) cost £87 per class.

 Workshops in school - the museum comes to you

 - FS and KS1 - 1-hour minimum, cost £101.50 per class, per workshop

 - KS2 - 1.5-hours minimum, cost £123 per class, per workshop